 - Be sure to tape all four sides to

 - Do not use dark-colored highlighters to mark names, invoice numbers or important information.
 The highlights scan as blacked out.

 - Do black out sensitive information such as Social Security Numbers.

 - Make sure no staples are used.
 Those can damage the scanner.

 University-designated Travel Agencies should be contacted to arrange all air and rail transportation, hotel accommodations, and car rentals.
 Airline tickets may be direct-billed to a departmental or sponsored project source of funds through a designated travel agency.
-The traveler’s Corporate Card (or personal credit card) must be provided for train tickets, hotel reservations and car rentals.
+The traveler's Corporate Card (or personal credit card) must be provided for train tickets, hotel